brandur/org/articles/go.md

 ### Speed (#speed)

-Speed is absolutely critical, not just for the runtime, but _for the tooling_.
+Speed is absolutely critical, and not just for the runtime, but _for the tooling_.
 Being able to compile and run your entire test suite in under a second [1] changes the entire development experience in such a fundamental way that it's hard to adequately describe.
 After working with a Go project for a